What is an interest rate cap?

 We have three goals when placing interest rate caps for our clients.
 First, we want them to feel comfortable handing over the entire process to us knowing that we’ll have the cap in place in time for loan closing.
 Second, we want them to get the best possible price.
 Third, we want them to know we’ll support them for the entire duration of the cap term.

-Chatham places in excess of 4,000 caps annually.
+Chatham places more than 7,000 caps annually.
 We leverage our volume and breadth of experience, working with every lender in the market, and understand how to run the process from start to finish so that your lender gets exactly what they need at the time of loan closing.
 We use our insight to find where your lender may have flexibility on structure or requirements that could reduce your cost.
 Our volume levels the playing field for you and allows us to find the most competitive pricing from cap providers.

 After your cap is purchased, we remain your partner for the life of the trade.
 Our consultants are always available to answer questions, whether you want to know how to sell the cap back if you’re paying off a loan early, or if your auditor has a question on the cap valuation for financial statements.
 We also provide you access to ChathamDirect, our client portal, where you can view your cap documentation, check to see if you are due any payments on the cap, and download daily cap valuations.